 Read all the guidelines for applying at: http://www.highpoint.edu/servicelearning/grant-process/

 Here are a few syllabi from courses taught by HPU faculty (please keep in mind some of these syllabi also fulfill the University Gen. Ed.
 Requirement for Ethics — your course will likely not fulfill this requirement).
-Many of the syllabi include the EPC form with them, which is the form all new SL courses must complete in order to approved:
+Many of the syllabi include an old EPC form, which should just be ignored given the current APIRC approval system:

 ENG 2230 Literature and the Community (Two Sections: Globalization and Ecoliterature)